 Wool as a mattress upholstery layer

 Wool is frequently used in high-end mattresses as it has excellent heat regulation properties and loft, meaning that it’s frequently used in the top comfort layers of a mattress.
 It can give that softer top feel that allows that slight sink into a mattress.
-As wool is a durable material it also lasts for years compared to synthetic fibres which can break down relatively quickly and flatted.
+As wool is a durable material it also lasts for years compared to synthetic fibres which can break down relatively quickly and flatten.
 It doesn’t trap heat like memory foam so allows a sleeper to regulate their body temperature easier.
 If you’re a warm sleeper this is a godsend.

 Wool is a brilliant comfort layer and acts as a highly resilient and breathable wadding in mattress layers.
 When coupled with the spring and rebound of horsetail and horsehair wool provides both durability and comfort.